cdgriffith/Reusables/README.rst

 It includes:

-- Archiving and extraction for zip, tar, gz, bz2, and rar (extraction only)
+- Archiving and extraction for zip, tar, gz, bz2, and rar
 - Path (file and folders) management
 - Fast logging setup and tools
 - Namespace (dict to class modules with child recursion)
 - Friendly datetime formatting
 - Config to dict parsing
 - Common regular expressions and file extensions
-- Unique function wrappers
+- Helpful wrappers
 - Bash analogues
 - Easy downloading
 - Multiprocessing helpers
-- Cookie Management for Firefox and Chrome

 Reusables is designed to not require any imports outside the standard library, but can be supplemented with those found in the requirements.txt file for